nemamayank/KotlinMVVMRetrofit/README.md

 MVVM architecture is a Model-View-ViewModel architecture that removes the tight coupling between each component.
 Also, in this architecture, the children don’t have a direct reference to the parent, they only have the reference by observables.
-Here Remote Source is transfering data and invoke the data to observer listening to the API.
+Here Remote Source is transferring data and invoke the data to observer listening to the API.

 Add the following dependencies in your app level build.gradle.